inntran/git-benchmark-testdata/Menkib/Fulah.markdown

 	(3) There is no such thing as a houseplant.
 I may not be totally perfect, but parts of me are excellent.
 		-- Ashleigh Brilliant
-"It's what you learn after you know it all that counts."
+"It's what  learn after  know it all that counts."
 -- John Woon
 Many are cold, but few are frozen.
 My opinions may have changed, but not the fact that I am right.